e-n-f/osm-snap/README.md

     bzcat extract.osm.bz2 | ./snap > extract.snap

-to pull out all buildings and all nodes that have <code>addr:housenumber</code> tags.
+to pull out all buildings and all nodes that have <code>addr:housenumber</code> tags and that are not part of the outline of a building.

 Lines that are buildings will have the format